lpsinger/userguide/procedures/index.rst

-:doc:`Update notice and circulars </content>` are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of improved calibration, de-glitching, or computationally deeper parameter estimation).
+:doc:`Update notice and circulars </content>` are sent whenever the sky localization area or significance accuracy improves (e.g. as a result of improved calibration, glitch removal, or computationally deeper parameter estimation).
 Updates will be sent up until the position is determined more accurately by public announcement of an unambiguous counterpart.
 At that point, there will be no further sky localization updates until the publication of the